Windsander/Android-UltimateGPUImage/README.md

     mRecorderViews = (FilterRecoderView) findViewById(R.id.vp_video_recorder_gl);
     mRecordManager = new VideoRecordManager(context, mRecorderViews);

-    // u can use this method to set ur own config rather than default one. mRecordManager.setAVConfig(videoConfig, audioConfig);
+    // u can use this method to set ur own config rather than default one.(this is not necessary) mRecordManager.setAVConfig(videoConfig, audioConfig);

     // and now, we can start the camera